eight04/image-picka/README.md

 Changelog
 ---------

+* 0.6.0 (Dec 14, 2017)

+	- Add: zh-TW, zh-CN translation.
+	- Add: a counter to show the number of selected/total images in batch download UI.
+	- Add: options to change the color of toolbar button.

 * 0.5.2 (Dec 11, 2017)

 	- Add: a slider to control the height of image preview in batch download UI.